siued/belsimpel-hackathon-2024/README.md

 ```

 ### Assignment
-When you clone the repository, you will also find the assignment in your directory which will be locked by a password.
+When you clone the repository you will also find the assignment in your directory which will be locked by a password.
 On the day of the hackathon, you will receive the password.
 Make sure to ready through the assignment carefully!

 ### Working together
 How you work together is up for you to decide, but we recommend setting up a Github repository.
 You should already be assigned to a team, please contact each other and discuss how you want to work together.
-It might save time to already set up a Github repository so you can start working on the assigenment as soon as possible.
+It might save time to set up a Github repository already so you can start working on the assigenment as soon as possible.